leftlogic/ffconf/src/_data/session_summary/a-talk-about-everything.md

 ## Conway's Law and System Design ([4m22s](https://www.youtube.com/watch?v=CZx7rYoq1Uw&t=262s))
 The speaker explains how systems reflect the biases and limitations of their creators, establishing the foundation for understanding representation in software development.

-> "organizations which Design Systems are constrained to produce designs which are copies of their own communication structures"
+> "organisations which Design Systems are constrained to produce designs which are copies of their own communication structures"

 > "all systems that we design become a copy of the thoughts biases stereotypes and other traits of the people who are designing and working on them"

 ## The Demographics Crisis in Tech ([8m0s](https://www.youtube.com/watch?v=CZx7rYoq1Uw&t=480s))
 Stark statistics reveal the severe lack of diversity in the technology industry across multiple dimensions.

-> "there are only one to three% black or African-American people working at Major tech companies"
+> "there are only 1-3% black or African-American people working at Major tech companies"

-> "90 to 99% of contributors to free and open source software projects are white cis men"
+> "90-99% of contributors to free and open source software projects are white cis men"

 > "41% of women leave careers in technology after 10 years more than twice the number of men"

 ## Harassment and Exclusion ([13m13s](https://www.youtube.com/watch?v=CZx7rYoq1Uw&t=793s))
 The talk addresses the daily harassment and microaggressions faced by underrepresented people in tech.

-> "many women of color people of color lesbian gay B sexual intersectional trans queer people and women in the tech industry have been experiencing harassment threats abuse and constant microaggressions on a daily basis for years"
+> "many women of color people of color, lesbian, gay, bi-sexual, intersectional, trans, queer people and women in the tech industry have been experiencing harassment threats abuse and constant microaggressions on a daily basis for years"

 ## Privilege and Its Consequences ([15m25s](https://www.youtube.com/watch?v=CZx7rYoq1Uw&t=925s))
 An examination of how privilege shields some from problems while limiting their ability to create inclusive solutions.